degski/Mado/README.md

         . . . . .

     A black stone is surrounded on five sides.
-Black needs to make a defensive move.
+Black needs to make a defensive Move.
 Otherwise White can win on the next turn.

     D e f e n d e d
         . . . ..